oriolgual/reefpoints/source/posts/2015-07-15-color-and-culture.md

 Artwork by [JeongMee Yoon](http://www.jeongmeeyoon.com/aw_pinkblue.htm)

-And actually - let’s look at pink for a bit.
-Where did this tradition of pink for girls and blue for boys come from?
-The concept of pink aisle and blue aisle is clearly a recent marketing construct, but why do we so easily assume that it just makes sense for girls’ things to be pink?
+Let’s take a closer look at pink.
+Where did the tradition of pink for girls and blue for boys come from?
+Why do we so easily assume that it just makes sense for girls’ things to be pink?

 ![Anthony Van Dyck painting with pink and blue](https://i.imgur.com/5xnNjIE.jpg)

-In the 1600s and 1700s it was quite clear that a strong color like red - or its lighter version, pink, would be appropriate for a Flemish boy to grow up strong and masculine.
+In the 1600s and 1700s it was assumed that a strong color like red - or its lighter version, pink, was appropriate for a Flemish boy to grow up strong and masculine.
 A more subdued, softer shade of blue would clearly fit a girl better, because a 1700s woman was supposed to have a softer, quieter nature.

 ![Red states vs blue states](https://i.imgur.com/UIlbnl5.jpg)